The Damned United: Historical accuracy

 In the film, Clough is seen preparing Derby's Baseball Ground ahead of the 1968 FA Cup tie against Leeds United and Revie blanking him on the way into the ground.
 In fact, the tie was played at Elland Road, Leeds' home ground.

 Brian Clough managed Brighton & Hove Albion for 32 games before he departed in July 1974.
-The film insinuates that Clough took the Leeds job whilst on holiday in Majorca in 1974, having previously accepted the Brighton job on a handshake and taking the holiday, paid for by the club, before starting work, implying he never actually managed the team.
-Taylor and Clough are also seen to argue fiercely in Majorca over the Leeds manager's job offer.
+The film insinuates that Clough took the Leeds job whilst on holiday in Mallorca in 1974, having previously accepted the Brighton job on a handshake and taking the holiday, paid for by the club, before starting work, implying he never actually managed the team.
+Taylor and Clough are also seen to argue fiercely in Mallorca over the Leeds manager's job offer.
 There is no record of Clough arguing with Taylor over joining him at Leeds nor a lack of interest in Brighton.

 The film says that Leeds lost 1–0 to Luton Town during Clough's reign; this game, played on 7 September 1974, in fact finished 1–1 with Barry Butlin equalising for Luton after Leeds took the lead through Allan Clarke.

-The film shows Clough standing outside an entrance to Derby County's Baseball Ground featuring the stylised ram emblem, in 1968; in reality, the latter was not designed until 1971.
+The film shows Clough standing outside an entrance to Derby County's Baseball Ground featuring the stylised ram emblem, in 1968; in reality, the emblem was not designed until 1971.

 The film implies that Derby's 5–0 defeat to Leeds occurred in the 1969–70 season, soon after their promotion to the First Division, with Gordon McQueen playing for Leeds United against them in the match.
-In reality the 5–0 result occurred in October 1972, the season after Derby won the 1972 First Division title and the fourth season since their promotion.
+In reality, the 5–0 result occurred in October 1972, the season after Derby won the 1972 First Division title and the fourth season since their promotion.
 It was McQueen's first year as a Leeds player; he was not at the club in 1969.

 The film shows suspended Billy Bremner sitting next to Clough in the dugout during a match.
 In reality, suspended players/coaching staff are not allowed to sit in the dugout during matches.

 The film implies Clough reunited with Taylor straight after leaving Elland Road in September 1974.
 However, Taylor managed Brighton & Hove Albion by himself for the 1974/75 and 1975/76 seasons, with Clough joining Nottingham Forest in January 1975 and Taylor joining him in July 1976.